MartyOfMCA/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Task 5 (change file permissions)
 The script used here would add execute permission to the owner of a file

+## Task 6 (multiple permissions)
+The script used here would add multiple permissions to a file